coder966/spring-boot-starter-multi-security-realms/README.md

 ### Setup

-Optionally, if you define a custom `SecurityFilterChain` then you need to add this filter `MultiSecurityRealmAuthFilter` before `AnonymousAuthenticationFilter`.
+Optionally, if you define a custom `SecurityFilterChain` then you need to add this filter `MultiSecurityRealmAuthenticationFilter` before `AnonymousAuthenticationFilter`.

 ```java